AaronLasseigne/active_interaction/README.md

 FileInteraction.run!(readme: 'README.md')
 # ActiveInteraction::InvalidInteractionError: Readme is not a valid file
 FileInteraction.run!(readme: File.open('README.md'))
 # => 21563
 ```

 ### Hash

 Hash filters accept hashes.
-They require keys to be either strings or symbols.
-The expected value types are given by passing a block and nesting other
+The expected value types are given by passing a
-filters.
-You can have any number of filters inside a hash, including other
+block and nesting other filters.
+You can have any number of filters inside a
-hashes.
+hash, including other hashes.

 ``` rb
 class HashInteraction < ActiveInteraction::Base